IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/actions.md

-# Actions
+# Managing actions from the web UI

+## List actions for namespace and region

 Select "Actions" from the left-hand menu panel on the IBM Cloud Functions homepage which will display the [Management page for actions](https://cloud.ibm.com/functions/actions).
 The page shows actions within the chosen namespace, and region currently selected within IBM Cloud.

 ![action details page](images/101-ex5-action-overview.png)

-Select an action from the page to move to the action details page.

 ## Details overview

 The action details page shows properties for the chosen action.
+Click oin the name of any action listed to move to the action details page.

-For supported runtimes, action source code is shown in an editor which allows users to make changes live.
+For supported language runtimes, an action source code is shown in an editor which allows users to make changes and publish them immediately making them live to callers.

 ![action details page](images/101-ex5-action-editor.png)